CSCfi/csc-user-guide/docs/accounts/how-to-change-password.md

 # How to change password

 You can change your password in two ways: Using the current password or with a password reset link ordered to your email.
+You can follow the instructions below or watch the guided video.

 ## Using current password